 WALK HIGHLIGHTS: Views of Curbar and Froggatt Edge, Calver Weir, Froggatt Bridge, river paddling.

-HOW LONG DOES IT TAKE: Without kids, this is a one hour walk, but allow a good couple of hours with little ones to play along the way.
+HOW LONG DOES IT TAKE: Without kids, this is a 1.5 hour walk, but allow a good couple of hours with little ones to play along the way.

 ACCESSIBILTY: Despite being a flat and even path, this is NOT pram or wheelchair friendly as there are narrow gates to pass through.
 There are also steep stone steps to cross one of the bridges.

-PUBLIC TOILETS: There are no public toilets on this walk.
+FACILITIES: There are no public toilets on this walk.
 Although this walk starts and ends at The Bridge Inn, which has a fantastic menu (including a kids menu) and a beer garden with playground.

 1. With The Bridge Inn on your left, walk over the bridge that takes you across the River Derwent (there is a separate bridge for pedestrians).